gdewael/bio-attention/README.md

+# :construction: THIS CODE IS BEING ACTIVELY DEVELOPED :construction:

+Don't look for stability here (yet).

 ## Install
 Since PyTorch is a dependency of `bio-attention`, we recommend [installing PyTorch](https://pytorch.org/get-started/locally/) independently first, as your system may require a specific version (e.g. CUDA drivers).